 This is where it differs from some of the other Pothos which can tolerate lower light conditions.
 Moderate to high light is the sweet spot for a Neon Pothos.

 Just keep yours out of any hot, sunny windows.
-They’ll burn in no time.
-High light is fine but make sure it’s at least 8′ away from the (west or south facing) window.
+It’ll burn in no time.
+High light is fine but make sure it’s at least 8′ away from a west or south-facing window.

 If your Pothos is getting light from one side only, rotate it every now and then if you can.
 Those leaves will really lean towards the light source.

-Note: If you want your Neon Pothos to keep the vibrant chartreuse color, then don’t grow it in lower light conditions.
-The leaves will revert to solid green & get smaller.
+Note: If you want your Neon Pothos to keep the chartreuse color (the new growth tends to be the most vibrant), then don’t grow it in lower light conditions.
+The leaves will revert to solid green and get smaller.
 A Jade Pothos (the one with solid green leaves) is a much better choice for lower light.

-Note: Because this plant requires more light than to do well than some of the other Pothos, it might dry out quicker therefore you may have to water it a bit more frequently.
+Note: Because this plant requires more light to do well than some of the other Pothos, it might dry out quicker therefore you may have to water it a bit more frequently.
+Your plant will let you know if it’s getting too much or too little water!

 Temperature

-This isn’t a big deal when it comes to Pothos care.
+This isn’t a big deal when it comes to pothos care.
 They tolerate a wide range of temps.
 If your house is comfortable for you, it’ll be so for your Neon Pothos.
-Just keep it away from cold drafts & heating or air conditioning vents.
+Just keep it away from cold drafts and heating or air conditioning vents.

-Plants grow faster in warmer temps, so if you keep your house on the cool side, your Pothos grow slower.
+Plants grow faster in warm temperatures, so if you keep your house on the cool side, your pothos will grow slower.

 Humidity

-If you think yours looks stressed due to lack of humidity, fill the saucer with pebbles & water.
-Put the plant on the pebbles but make sure the drain holes &/or the bottom of the pot isn’t submerged in water.
+If you think yours looks stressed due to low humidity levels, fill the saucer with pebbles and water.
+Put the plant on the pebbles but make sure the drain holes and/or the bottom of the pot aren’t submerged in water.
 Misting once or twice a week will help out too.

 Soil/Repotting

-I’ve also done a repotting basics guide which you might find helpful, especially if you’re new to the world of houseplant gardening.
+I’ve also done a Beginner’s Guide To Repotting Plants which you’ll find helpful, especially if you’re new to the world of houseplant gardening.

 Pruning/Trimming

-I’ve seen other Pothos plants with a bit of growth at the top, no growth in the middle & a bit of growth at the ends.
-Cut those ends to propagate them & then plant back in the pot.
+I’ve seen other pothos plants with a bit of growth at the top, no growth in the middle, and a bit of growth at the ends.
+Cut those ends, propagate them, and then plant them back in the pot.
 It’s best to take off the bare middle stems too.
-This will help rejuvenate your plant.
+This will help rejuvenate your vining plant.

 Propagation